Fighting female genital mutilation, one Kurdish village at a time

 As many as 40 percent of women and girls in Kurdistan have been subjected to the procedure, according to New York-based Human Rights Watch, citing government reports and activists.
 A survey by WADI found up to 70 percent of women had suffered from FGM in some Kurdish areas.

 The roots of the practice in Kurdistan are unclear.
-Beyond the ethnically mixed city of Kirkuk, the practice is less common in other parts of Iraq and in Kurdish areas in neighbouring Turkey.
+Beyond the ethnically mixed city of Kirkuk, the practice is less common in other parts of Iraq and in Kurdish areas in neighboring Turkey.

 But where illiteracy and poverty are high in Kurdistan, so too is the number of woman who are circumcised, and the prevalence of conservative Islam in these areas also appears to play a role.